rohit12345813/account-service/readme.md

 - APIs mentioned in the transfer service section below will not called from user side.
 - You can configure the settings by edit the file config.ts.

+**Socket exposed to User**

+## User can get the live balance details by subscribing the channel using the accountNumber.

+Example - If your accountNumber is '1000032123' then you'll get the live balance details by subscribing '/1000032123'.
+You can check the file 'index.html' inside the client-example directory for more details.

 **API exposed to User Side**

 # POST http://localhost:4000/api/account (default PORT 4000)